transloadit/uppy/website/src/docs/companion.md

 11. **debug(optional)** - A boolean flag to tell Companion whether or not to log useful debug information while running.

+12. **logClientVersion(optional)** - A boolean flag to tell Companion whether or not to log its version upon startup.

-12. **metrics(optional)** - A boolean flag to tell Companion whether or not to provide an endpoint `/metrics` with Prometheus metrics.
+13. **metrics(optional)** - A boolean flag to tell Companion whether or not to provide an endpoint `/metrics` with Prometheus metrics.

 ### Provider Redirect URIs